 OK, I’m sold.
 I want to freeze my veggies… what do I do?

-, in essence, means to cook in a large body of water, until juuuuuuuuust
+Blanching, in essence, means to cook in a large body of water, until juuuuuuuuust short of perfect.

 Here’s a quick video that shows the process of blanching and shocking.
 It’s actually a perfect little video and covers most of what you need to know:

 I have one comment, a note, and a minor criticism on the video above.

 Comment: Yes, the water should be salty.
 The video suggests it should be like seawater.
 I echo this.
 While it does help regulate the salts and maintains the vibrancy of color, it also goes a great distance towards seasoning the food.
 Keep in mind that the produce won’t be in the water long and that most of the salt will be on the outside, which you’ll wash off during the shocking process.
 In order for that seasoning to really permeate the flesh and matter… that water should be salty.